-Since Vienna isn’t very exciting at first glance—unless you’re a history and art buff, in which case, enjoy the museums—we’ve decided to spice it up with some unusual sites for you to visit and squeeze some life into the old gal.
+Since Vienna isn’t very exciting at first glance—unless you’re a history and art buff, in which case, enjoy the museums—I’ve decided to spice it up with some unusual things to do in Vienna and squeeze some life into the old gal, all updated with 2025 prices and opening times

-This is where the top unusual sites from this list are located.
-When booking your hotel, pick one that is close to everything, like Boutiquehotel Das Tyrol and Steigenberger Hotel Herrenhof
+This is where the top unusual things to do are located.
+Tip: When booking your hotel, pick one that is close to everything, like Boutiquehotel Das Tyrol or Steigenberger Hotel Herrenhof

 Vienna has a rich history, museums, and stories waiting to be told.
 Just like any other European city.
 It’s Amsterdam without the canals and charm.
 It’s Prague with a big ego and no cute alleyways.
 It’s Berlin without its edge and Paris without the dirt... ok, maybe it’s not all bad.
 It is clean.